شهرهای ایرانی در آینه سفرنامهها: تحولات و دیدگاههای شرقی و غربی (قرون سوم تا دوازدهم هجری)

 • urban transformations

-• eastern and western perspectives
+• eastern- western perspectives

 • Qualitative content analysis